vickphat/code-refactor/README.md

     * Put the file into semantic order.

+    * Added new class called "content-style"

+    * Removed classes "search-engine-optimization", "online-reputation-management", and "social-media-marketing" and replaced it with "content-style".

+    * Added new class called "benefit-style"

+    * Removed classes "benefit-brand", "benefit-cost", and "benefit-lead" and replaced it with "benefit-style".

-    * Consolidated the file to get rid of unnecessary code and lower the amount of space being used.
+    * Consolidated codes to remove unnecessary code and lower the amount of space being used.

 <br>